-- Test well annually for bacteria, or if water changes color or clarity. - If levels are elevated, test again in 15 months for nitrate. - If you haven't checked for arsenic consider testing. - If arsenic was present, test again in 15 months to see if levels have changed significantly.
+- Test well annually for bacteria, or if water changes color or clarity. - Consider testing annually for nitrate, particularly if your levels are approaching 10 mg/L. - If your nitrate level was greater than 5 mg/L consider testing for pesticides - If you haven't checked for arsenic consider testing. - If arsenic was present, test again in 15 months to see if levels have changed significantly.